Freight Broker Liability in Truck Accidents

 What is Negligent Selection of a Motor Carrier?

-In these cases, the focus shifts to what the broker knew or should have known at the time it hired the carrier.
+In these cases, the focus shifts to what the broker knew or should have known when it hired the carrier.

 FMCSA makes safety information public.
 Safety ratings, out-of-service rates, inspection data, and crash histories are available through their databases.